To Rococo Rot at Rough Trade East

 As many as seven albums were joined by another one, the critically-acclaimed Instrument in April this year, and it looks like more are coming.
 To Rococo Rot are hardly newbies on the stage, but are soundly refreshing.
 This combined with great musicianship and skill makes a great gig that surely leaves Rough Trade East’s customers more than satisfied.

-For further information about To Rococo Rot and future events visit here.
+For further information and future events visit To Rococo Rot’s website here.

 Watch the video for Classify here: